Megalonumber0ne/Friday-Night-Funkin-Mega-Engine/README.md

 Do the same for the `songs` folder, but add the `Inst` and `Voices` files

-Make sure that player 2 in the `.json` file is a character from the game (as I haven't finished the mod system yet, and it _will_ crash.
-(I use GF for simplicity.))

 You should be able to play the song from the Freeplay menu!